Are you getting everything done on your To Do list?

 Small business owners can do this, too!

-I started to do this last year:
+I started to do this a few years ago with great success.

 TheΒ Results of My Quiet Time Test

-- redesigned two of our websites
+- Redesigned two of our websites, including redesigning two blogs

 Awesome!